Celia Cruz Bronx High School of Music: CCBXHSM today

 Today the Celia Cruz Bronx High School of Music is at its full capacity of 450 students.
 Competition for entry into the school has grown as well.

 In addition to a strong and rigorous academic program, there is an intense music program.
 There are three types of ensembles in CCBXHSM: Choir, Orchestra, and Band.
 Within these are subdivisions.
-Students with vocal abilities, for example, go into a freshmen choir during their first year.
+Students with vocal abilities, for example, go into a freshman choir during their first year.
 Then, if they have passed all of their classes, they audition to be placed in either Bella Voce, Mixed Choir, Stage Choir or the Sweet Out-of-Lines for their second year.
 String students go into Freshman Orchestra for their first year, then audition for either Concert or Chamber Orchestra.
 With the band, students go to Freshman Band during their first year, then audition for either Wind Ensemble or Symphonic Band for their sophomore, junior, and senior year.

 CCBXHSM offers a variety of extracurricular activities open to students passing all of their classes, including: